cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     way that seamlessly works with CloudNativePG.

 !!!
 Warning
-    The current implementation creates a *snapshot* of the source PostgreSQL instance when the cloning process finishes, and immediately starts the new cluster.
+    In its current implementation, this method clones the source PostgreSQL instance, thereby creating a *snapshot*.
+Once the cloning process has finished, the new cluster is immediately started.
 Refer to ["Current limitations"](#current-limitations) for more details.

 Similar to the `recovery` bootstrap method, once the cloning operation is